Lazare Carnot: Relationship with Maximilien Robespierre and the Jacobin Club

 Carnot met Robespierre for the first time in Arras where he was assigned for military duty and shortly after Robespierre finished his legal studies.
 Both of them were members of the literary club, and they sang Societe des Rosati together.
 The group was founded in 1778 and was inspired by the works of Chapelle, La Fontaine and Chaulieu.
 It was here where they became acquaintances and eventually friends.
 Robespierre preceded Carnot into the Academy of Arras entering in April 1784 while he entered in 1786.

 While they were active members of the Committee of Public Safety in 1794, tensions between Carnot and Robespierre began to rise massively.
 During his time on the committee, which was heavily radical, Carnot signed a total of 43 decrees and drafted 18 of them.
 Most of them dealt with military tactics and education.
 Despite leaning on Jacobin beliefs, Carnot was considered the "conservative" of his half.
 He was not an official member of the radical group and therefore took on his own independent beliefs in regards to many issues.
 One of these issues included Robespierre's proposal on an egalitarian social system with which Carnot feverishly disagreed.

-Although he had taken no steps to oppose the Reign of Terror, he and some other technocrats on the committee, including Robert Lindet and Louis-Bernard Guyton de Morveau, turned on Maximilien Robespierre and his allies during the Thermidorian Reaction by having him arrested.
+Although he had taken no steps to oppose the Reign of Terror, he and some other technocrats on the committees, including Robert Lindet and Louis-Bernard Guyton de Morveau, turned on Maximilien Robespierre and his allies during the Thermidorian Reaction by having him arrested.
 Robespierre was later killed along with 21 of his followers.
 Shortly after Robespierre's fall, Carnot was charged for his role during the time but the charges were quickly dismissed when he became a member of the Directory.